 Romag Davl is painted with a lot of brown, and a little bit of grey.
 I used temperature contrast more starkly on Romag than on Baran – the grey cloth and non-metallic metal are cool slate blues, and the armour and cloak are warm browns.
 Roman’s colours are a slight twist on a complementary colour scheme called a split complementary colour scheme.
 Orange is the colour complement of blue.
 I used the colours to either side of orange to have two slightly different brown colours on the figure.
 The armour is a brown in the yellow-orange family, and the cloak is a brown in the red-orange family.
 I edited the photo with the saturation trick to make the colours a little easier to see.

 The colours of the stereotypical uniform for a butler are true neutral black, white, and grey.
 The fact that this character was a zombie offered the opportunity to introduce more colour by adding weathering and clothing stains after I finished painting the clothing.
 But I also used paints that were not pure flat neutrals for the initial shading and highlighting.
 I started the figure with an underpainting using white, grey, and black primers.
 The photo below is not digitally edited, it compares true neutral paint to colourful neutrals.
-The difference between cream instead of pure for the neck ruffles and dove grey rather than true grey on the vest and pants is more significant than you might imagine.
+The difference between cream instead of pure white for the neck ruffles and dove grey rather than true neutral grey on the vest and pants is more significant than you might imagine.
 You can read more about the the underpainting process and see the paint colours I used in this article.

 Michael Proctor of Clever Crow Studio is a master at weaving notes of colour into his work.

 The husband and wife team at Craftworld Studio often use highly saturated colours to paint their fantastic miniatures.

 Sergio Calvo Rubio blends touches of colours into his painting of many surfaces.